-It’s important that you only give factual information, not advice.
-This section of the website will show you where to find independent, reliable sources of information to guide you along your own path and help ADF members make better financial decisions.
+The resources on this website will show you where to find independent, reliable sources of information to guide you along your own path and help ADF members make better financial decisions.

-For example, if you talk about banking products, insurance policies or investment products, you can talk generally about what they are and suggest places the member could find more information, but you shouldn’t mention a company or institution by name.
+For example, if you talk about banking products, insurance policies or investment products, you may talk generally about what they are and suggest places the member could find more information, but you shouldn’t mention a company or institution by name.

 For example, you may hear a member promoting a financial product or service to other members.
-In this case, consider intervening and cautioning members, a product that is suitable for one person is not necessarily right for someone else.
+In this case, consider intervening and cautioning members that a product suitable for one person is not necessarily right for someone else.

 Encourage members to do their own research, consider their own personal circumstances, and get advice if they need it.

-If an ADF member complains to you about a financial services provider, such as a financial adviser or advice licensee, an insurance company or broker, a bank or mortgage broker, an investment scheme manager.
+ADF member may complain to you about a financial services provider, such as a financial adviser or advice licensee, an insurance company or broker, a bank or mortgage broker, or an investment scheme manager.
 In most cases complaints will be directed to the company’s internal dispute resolution scheme and if they don’t get a satisfactory response they can escalate their complaint to the Australian Financial Complaints Authority (AFCA).

 If these issues are not dealt with, the member’s financial situation may continue to deteriorate, possessions may be repossessed or they may even consider a debt agreement or bankruptcy.
 Any act of bankruptcy, including debt agreements, can lead to a loss of security clearance and ultimately loss of employment.

 Credit reporting agencies use this information to give you a credit score.
 Lenders and other credit providers use your credit report and credit score to decide whether to lend you money, how much to lend you, and even what interest rate to charge you.
 People with a higher credit rating will often be able to negotiate better interest rates.

 Sometimes the best way to help a fellow ADF member is to refer them to an appropriate external service.

-Members considering financial advice may benefit from reading our Getting financial advice money guide and watching our video: ‘Financial advisers: the facts & the fiction’, which will give them a good idea of what to expect when seeing a financial adviser and what to look out for.
+Members considering financial advice may benefit from reading our Getting financial advice money guide and watching our video Financial advisers: the facts & the fiction, which will give them a good idea of what to expect when seeing a financial adviser and what to look out for.

-Before choosing an adviser, suggest the member make sure the adviser is qualified to give the kind of advice they’re after and have experience in dealing with people in similar circumstances.
+Before choosing an adviser, suggest to the member that they make sure the adviser is qualified to give the kind of advice they’re after and have experience in dealing with people in similar circumstances.
 They should understand and agree the scope of the advice and the fees before proceeding, these should be outlined in an Engagement Letter.

 As leaders, you have a responsibility to support a culture of organisational, personal and financial discipline.
 You can encourage members to take responsibility for their financial affairs, starting with a budget.

 A budget is the foundation for good money management.
-Members will find a comprehensive budget planner on the MoneySmart website.
+Members will find a comprehensive budget planner on the Moneysmart website.
 There are also a range of apps available for tracking money on the go, many of which are free or offer a basic version for free.

 Members can also benefit from reading the Your money guides section of this website.

-Every Defence member should have a valid will.
+As you know, every Defence member should have a valid will.
 This is a legal document that dictates how their assets are to be distributed when they die.

 For a will to be valid it must meet certain criteria; you must have been of sound mind when you executed the will, it must be in writing and not have been previously revoked, and it must be witnessed appropriately.
 Witnesses should not be beneficiaries, in most states this is not allowed, and it’s not good practice.